ydb-platform/benchhelpers/tpcc/oracle/README.md

 Until the end of this section we provide a detailed description of the prerequisites and how to install them manually.

 Prerequisites to run helper scripts:
-1. Install pssh.
-2. Install libpq-dev (`sudo apt-get install libpq-dev`)
-3. Install the psycopg2, numpy and requests Python packages using `pip3 install ydb psycopg2 numpy requests`.
-4. To generate (if needed) and save your SSH keys:
+1. To generate (if needed) and save your SSH keys:
 ```
 ../../common/copy_ssh_keys.sh --hosts tpcc.hosts
 exec -l $SHELL
 ```
-4. Copy the tpcc_config_template.xml file to tpcc_config.xml and edit url, user, password.
+2. Copy the tpcc_config_template.xml file to tpcc_config.xml and edit url, user, password.

 Prerequisites to run TPC-C client:
-1. Install Java 21.
+1. Install Java 21+.
-2. Install YDB's [fork](https://github.com/ydb-platform/tpcc) (`vanilla` branch) of benchbase into your home folder on each machine.
+2. Install YDB's [fork](https://github.com/zinal/benchbase/) (`ora-flavour` branch) of benchbase into your home folder on each machine.
 You have two options: build it on your own or use the prebuilt package.
-Here you can find prebuilt [benchbase-postgres.tgz](https://storage.yandexcloud.net/ydb-benchmark-builds/benchbase-postgres.tgz).
+Here you can find prebuilt [benchbase-oracle.tgz](https://storage.yandexcloud.net/mycop1/temp/benchbase-oracle.tgz).

 To install the package, execute the following:
 ```
-benchhelpers/tpcc/ydb/upload_benchbase.sh --package benchbase-postgres.tgz --hosts tpcc.hosts
+benchhelpers/tpcc/ydb/upload_benchbase.sh --package benchbase-oracle.tgz --hosts tpcc.hosts
 ```

 ## Running the benchmark